Confirming Wave Turbulence Predictions in Rotating Turbulence

 Previous experiments and simulations have mostly revealed evidence supporting the 2D turbulence paradigm, together with evidence that inertial waves do exist and play a role in energy transport.
 The experiments presented here show that the two paradigms are not mutually exclusive.
-Quasi-geostrophic modes transport energy to larger scales, in the form of large quasi-2D coherent vortices, whereas other modes transport energy to smaller scales.
-The key enabling factor for this discovery was the decomposition of the flow into its 2D and 3D components, providing enough resolution to observe the forward cascade without it being swamped by the highly energetic large scale flow.
+Quasi-geostrophic modes transport energy to larger scales, whereas other modes transport energy to smaller scales.
+The key enabling factor for this discovery was the decomposition of the velocity field into its 2D and 3D components, allowing for the analysis of the wave field separately from the highly energetic large scale flow.

-In this manner we were able to identify for the first time two distinct scaling regimes in energy spectrum of rotating turbulence, and to verify the prediction of inertial wave turbulence theory, made by Galtier more than 20 years ago.
-The WTT spectrum is anisotropic, and by relating the wavenumber and frequency spectra we were able to verify both the parallel and perpendicular scaling, as well as the parametric scaling in a wide range of flow parameters with $10^{3}\lesssim\mathrm{Re}\lesssim10^{4}$, and $-10^{-5}\lesssim\mathrm{Ro}\lesssim 10^{-2}$.
+In this manner we were able to identify for the first time two coexisting distinct scaling regimes in energy spectrum of rotating turbulence, and to verify the prediction of inertial wave turbulence theory, made by Galtier more than 20 years ago.
+The WTT spectrum is anisotropic, and by relating the wavenumber and frequency spectra we were able to verify both the parallel and perpendicular scaling, as well as the parametric scaling in a wide range of flow parameters with $10^{3}\lesssim\mathrm{Re}\lesssim10^{4}$, and $10^{-3}\lesssim\mathrm{Ro}\lesssim 10^{-2}$.
 The results demonstrate conclusively that an inertial wave cascade is realized in rotating turbulent flows.

 Interestingly, even though we identified the inertial wave cascade in the 3D flow component, this anisotropic cascade is actually carried by modes with wavevectors that are nearly perpendicular to the rotation axis, with $k_z\ll k_r$.
-This limit, which was one of the theoretical conditions of validity, agrees with the range $0.04\lesssim\omega/(2\Omega)\sim{k_z}/{k_r}\lesssim0.4$ in which we observed the Galtier scaling in experiments.
+This limit, which is one of the theoretical conditions of validity, is consistent with the fact that the observed Galtier scaling is found only for modes with $[\omega/(2\Omega)\sim k_z/k_r \ll 1]$, namely in an intermediate range of order \(10^{-2}\) to \(10^{-1}\).

-The results presented in this work suggest a new view on rotating turbulence.
+The results presented in this work suggest that rotating turbulence is a double cascade system.
+The total injected energy is split into two different coexisting cascades.
+The interaction between the two components of the flow is weak, consistently with the predictions made by Scott \cite{scott2014wave}.
 Further theoretical and experimental work is needed in order to determine the interplay between the quasi-2D and the wave components of the flow, as well as the dynamics that govern high frequency modes.